 In this three-part seminar, learn to transform everyday paper products into handmade books.

 You might not guess it, but you have an extensive supply of book-making materials right in your own home—if you know where to look.
-Everyday paper products like cardboard boxes, envelopes, and notebook paper can produce a wide variety of charming and functional books.
-In this course guided by upcycler and book artist Bel Mills of Scrap Paper Circus, we’ll explore four strategies for transforming ordinary envelopes into extraordinary books.
+Everyday paper products like cardboard boxes, envelopes, and notebook paper can produce a wide variety of charming and functional books with the right techniques.
+In this course guided by upcycler and book artist Bel Mills of Scrap Paper Circus, we’ll explore four strategies for transforming ordinary envelopes into extraordinary books and learn how to think about paper like a book artist.
 We’ll start by turning air mail envelopes into postal-themed notebooks with hand stitched spines.
-We’ll experiment with Kraft envelopes, building accordion organizers or time capsules using two different methods, and then take an artistic turn when we use business reply envelopes to create a collaged artist book.
+We’ll experiment with Kraft envelopes, building accordion books using two different methods, and then take an artistic turn when we use business reply envelopes to create a collaged artist book.
+Open to book artists of all skill levels, this course offers a hands-on introduction to measuring, structure, and form as well as what Bel Mills calls “the language of paper”— a system for identifying and understanding the creative potential of the paper products in your home.
 By the end of this course, you’ll not only learn basic bookbinding stitches and techniques, but also how to look at the paper in your life with new eyes as books waiting to come to life!

 Syllabus at a Glance